aws-samples/aws-devops-pipeline-accelerator/README.md

 3. [Gitlab CI for deploying Terraform, CDK and CloudFormation resources](https://github.com/aws-samples/aws-devops-pipeline-accelerator/blob/feature/repo-structure/gitlab-ci/README.md)

 ## Benefits
-1. ***Standardisation & consistency*** : standardised pipeline for any type of application brings in consistency in application deployment
+1. ***Standardisation & consistency*** : Standardised Pipeline for any type of Infrastructure brings in consistency in infrastructure deployment.
 2. ***Reusability*** : Entire solution is reusable and scalable in nature.
-Accelerators can be consumed by applications to orchestrate pipeline
+Accelerators can be consumed to orchestrate the pipeline.
-3. ***Velocity*** : Application team can focus more on to developing app than worrying about building pipeline of the application that will be improve velocity of application
+3. ***Velocity*** : Application team can focus more on to developing app than worrying about building pipeline, which will improve the velocity of the team.
-4. ***Security*** : Built in quality gates that secures quality of the application deployment with DevSecOps concepts
+4. ***Security*** : Built in quality-gates that secures quality of the infrastructure deployment with DevSecOps concepts
-5. ***Scalability*** : Outcome of this entire solution would be configurable templates which are highly scalable and can easily integrate with any type of application that supports CI/CD pipeline for chosen platform.
+5. ***Scalability*** : Outcome of this entire solution would be configurable templates which are highly scalable and can easily integrate with any type of infrastructure that supports CI/CD pipeline for chosen platform.

 ## Limitations
 1. First release supports (provides reuasble code) only for AWS CodePipeline and Gitlab CI platforms.